rphair/frankenwallet/docs/prepare/password-strategy.md

 ```

 With a 20-character password providing enough key variation that the key can't be brute-forced, all remaining attacks have to be on the password itself.
 This confirms the absolutely strict requirement that **the Frankenwallet password can never, never be entered outside the Frankenwallet** (where all data is absolutely encrypted and unobservable to the host computer) or in some other system that is *completely stateless* and also unobservable.

+So please stay most aware of the operational issues that to passwords themselves, rather than assuming vulnerabilities in the encryption algorithms: since, as we reviewed in our [introduction to software encryption](/intro/encryption), the only practical attack points will be where keys are set, verified, or exchanged: rather than breaking the cipher itself.